Crashkila101/csgoroll-bot/README.md

 # CSGORoll Auto Bot
 **CSGORoll Auto Bot** is a Python program that automates opening cases on **csgoroll.com**, a gambling website where daily rewards are given to players after a certain amount of money has been wagered.
 The program uses the **Selenium WebDriver** library to simulate human interaction with the website.

-The program requires the user to have a valid Steam account and to generate Steam login cookies, which are used to bypass the website's login process.
+The program requires the user to have a valid steam account that is signed up to CSGORoll.

 The program is designed to be run on Linux or Windows and requires the user to download the appropriate Chromium browser and driver for their system from the Chromium Browser Snapshots website.